-Pursuant to the Securities Act of 1933, as amended, the undersigned, a duly authorized representative of Swvl Holdings Corp in the United States, has signed the registration statement in the City of New York, State of New York on August 29, 2022.
+Pursuant to the Securities Act of 1933, as amended, the undersigned, a duly authorized representative of Swvl Holdings Corp in the United States, has signed the post-effective amendment no. 2 to the registration statement in the City of New York, State of New York on September 6, 2022.